stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-I really, really, really, really, *really* want to do __[Ben groans and laughs slightly]__ more fleshed out, instruments-- However, I think everyone who's not me and maybe a few of the fans are looking at that and the work to get out of it ratio is--
+I really, really, really, really, *really* want to do __[Ben groans and laughs slightly]__ more fleshed out, instruments-- However, I think everyone who's not me, and maybe a few of the fans, are looking at that and the work to get out of it ratio is--

 #### BEN